nevinod/will/README.txt

 The user will decide who the recipients will be by inputting their addresses, and can adjust the percentage of the total funds that each address will receive.
-The user must also designate an "executor" by address who will be the person to officially declare that the user has died.
+The user must also designate an "executor" by address who will be the person to officially declare that the user has passed away.
 This person must visit the web site and only their Metamask account will be able to execute the will and send funds.